It’s hard to believe summer break is almost here! At the end of the month, my kids will be out of school and summer boredom will begin.

 Half Price Books Summer Reading Program

-Half Price Books offers a free summer reading program for kids called “Feed Your Brain.”
+Half Price Books offers a free summer reading program for kids in the form of Summer Reading Camp.

 Showcase Cinemas Bookworm Wednesdays